 Risk Management Committee

-This committee meets monthly.
+This committee meets quarterly and at such other times as may be necessary.
 The Committee is responsible for monitoring and managing the capital, liquidity, balance sheet positions and trends and the market risks of the Bank’s investment portfolio.
+The Committee oversees key risk areas, including financial, credit, market, liquidity, operational, legal, reputational and Environmental, Social and Governance (ESG) risks.